 6. Zoom Around Town on an Electric Scooter

 The electric scooter craze has arrived in Portland and they are now super easy for busy commuters and carefree tourists to rent.
-Just sign up for the mobile app by one of the 3 companies piloting the technology – Bird, Lime, or Skip Scooters – then locate an available scooter and use your app to start your scooter rental.
+Just sign up for the mobile app by one of the three companies piloting the technology – Bird, Lime, or Spin – then locate an available scooter and use your app to start your scooter rental.
 Off you go on a weird adventure around town!

 7. Try the Voodoo Doughnut Eating Challenge